dqmc-org/dqmc/README.md

 This code is an open-source software under the MIT license.

-If any problems or bugs, feel free to contact me via email 17307110117@fudan.edu.cn.
+If any problems or bugs arise, please open an issue on GitHub or reach out to the dqmc-org maintainers.